 The Chapter 13 case begins with the filing of a bankruptcy petition.
 The petition sets forth the debtor’s basic contact information, such as name, address, phone number.
 The petition requires the debtor to estimate debts and the number of creditors.
 The court charges a filing fee.

 Besides the petition, debtors must file schedules setting forth the following: a list of assets and expenses, a statement of income, a list of debts (including the creditor names, addresses, and amounts owed).

 In bankruptcy proceedings, there are three general types of creditors: (1) Priority Claims; (2) Secured Claims; and (3) Unsecured Claims.
 Priority claims are debts with superiority like taxes, trustee’s fees, and attorney’s fees.
-To show the debtor does not have a lot of cash to pay off creditors, the debtor may decide to pay off debt that cannot be discharged in bankruptcy such as taxes.
+To show the debtor does not have a lot of cash to pay off creditors, the debtor may decide to pay off the debt that cannot be discharged in bankruptcy such as taxes.
 Secured debt is incurred in exchange for collateral.
 For instance, a mortgage or a car loan.
 The mortgage is secured by a house.
 The car loan is secured by a car.
 Unsecured debt is incurred with no collateral.
 For instance, credit card debt.
 A person is extended credit without having to give anything in return.